What is Black Body Radiation?

 As the temperature decreases, the peak of the black-body radiation curve moves to lower intensities and longer wavelengths.
 The black-body radiation graph is also compared with the classical model of Rayleigh and Jeans.

-In the image above we can see that the black body radiation curves have quite a complex shape which is described by Planck's Law.
-The spectral profile (curve) at a specific temperature corresponds to a specific peak wavelength, and vice versa.
+The image above shows that the black body radiation curves have quite a complex shape, which Planck's Law describes.
+The spectral profile (curve) at a specific temperature corresponds to a specific peak wavelength and vice versa.
 As the temperature of the blackbody increases, the peak wavelength decreases as per Wien's Law.
 The intensity (or flux) at all wavelengths increases as the temperature of the blackbody increases.
-The total energy being radiated (the area under the curve) increases rapidly as the temperature increases according to Stefan-Boltzmann Law.
+According to Stefan-Boltzmann Law, the total energy being radiated (the area under the curve) increases rapidly as the temperature increases.

 In astronomy, stars are often modelled as blackbodies, although it is not always a good approximation.
 The temperature of a star can be deduced from the wavelength of the peak of its radiation curve.

 In 1965, the cosmic microwave background radiation (CMBR) was discovered by Penzias and Wilson, who later won the Nobel Prize for their work.
-The radiation spectrum was measured by the COBE satellite and found to be a remarkable fit to a blackbody curve with a temperature of 2725 K and is interpreted as evidence that the universe has been expanding and cooling for about 13.7 billion years.
-A more recent mission, WMAP, has measured the spectral details to a much higher resolution, finding tiny temperature fluctuations in the early Universe which ultimately led to the large-scale structures we see today.
+The radiation satellite measured the COBE spectrum and found it to be a remarkable fit to a blackbody curve with a temperature of 2725 K. This is interpreted as evidence that the Universe has been expanding and cooling for about 13.7 billion years.
+A more recent mission, WMAP, has measured the spectral details to a much higher resolution, finding tiny temperature fluctuations in the early Universe, ultimately leading to the large-scale structures we see today.

 Related ArticlesThese articles may also be of interest to you